DanielAvdar/dev-kit-mcp-server/README.md

 # Recommended method (with root directory specified)
 dev-kit-mcp-server --root-dir=workdir

+# With custom TOML file for predefined commands
+dev-kit-mcp-server --root-dir=workdir --commands-toml=custom_commands.toml

 # Alternative methods
 uv run python -m dev_kit_mcp_server.mcp_server --root-dir=workdir
 python -m dev_kit_mcp_server.mcp_server --root-dir=workdir
 ```

 The `--root-dir` parameter specifies the directory where file operations will be performed.
 This is important for security reasons, as it restricts file operations to this directory only.

+The `--commands-toml` parameter allows you to specify a custom TOML file for predefined commands instead of using the default `pyproject.toml` file.
+This is useful when you want to define a separate set of commands for different purposes.

 ### Available Tools